JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

     core@core-02 /etc/kubernetes/manifests $ sudo systemctl daemon-reload

+Now we configure flannel network.
 Earlier it was mentioned that flannel stores cluster-level configuration in etcd.
 Since we already started etcd in previuos steps, so now we need to configure our Pod network IP range and store it in etcd now.
 Since etcd was started earlier,

     Environement variable values used here are:
     ${POD_NETWORK}=10.2.0.0/16